-The Remuneration Committee of the Reserve Bank Board was established in terms of section 24A of the Reserve Bank Act to recommend to the Board 'terms and conditions relating to the remuneration and allowances' for the Governor and Deputy Governor.
-Membership of the committee is drawn from the non-executive members of the Board and comprises Catherine Tanna (Chair), Ian Harper and Allan Moss.
-During 2016/17, the committee met on three occasions.
+The Remuneration Committee of the Reserve Bank Board is established in terms of section 24A of the Reserve Bank Act to recommend to the Board 'terms and conditions relating to the remuneration and allowances' for the Governor and Deputy Governor.
+Membership of the committee is drawn from the non-executive members of the Board and comprises Catherine Tanna (Chair), lan Harper and Carol Schwartz.
+During 2017/18, the committee met on three occasions.

 The offices of Governor and Deputy Governor are Principal Executive Offices in terms of the Remuneration Tribunal Act 1973, which provides for the Remuneration Tribunal to determine the applicable remuneration reference rate for these offices.
 The Remuneration Committee reviews the terms and conditions (including remuneration) applying to the Governor and Deputy Governor annually and recommends adjustments to the Reserve Bank Board for approval, providing that such terms and conditions are consistent with the framework for Principal Executive Offices determined by the Remuneration Tribunal.
-The committee is also kept informed of the general remuneration arrangements for Reserve Bank staff.
-The Governor attends meetings of the committee at the invitation of the chair to discuss remuneration matters in the Bank, but not those relating to his own remuneration.
-The committee communicates with the Remuneration Tribunal as required.

-In accordance with section 21A of the Reserve Bank Act, neither the Governor nor the Deputy Governor takes part in decisions of the Reserve Bank Board relating to the determination or application of any terms or conditions on which either of them holds office
+In accordance with section 21A of the Reserve Bank Act, neither the Governor nor the Deputy Governor takes part in decisions of the Reserve Bank Board relating to the determination or application of any terms or conditions on which either of them holds office.

-Remuneration Committee Meetings - 2016/17 Attendance by members
+Remuneration Committee Meetings - 2017/18 Attendance by members

 No. of meetings attended No. of meetings eligible to attend

 Catherine Tanna 3 3

-lan Harper ^(a) 3 3
+lan Harper 3 3

-Allan Moss 3 3
+Allan Moss ^(b) 1 1

+Carol Schwartz ^(a) 1 2